Robust amplification of Santha-Vazirani sources with three devices

-Another property is more technical.
-The number of settings of the inequality for which this inequality reaches maximum success probability should be finite.
-Otherwise it would take an infinite amount of rounds of experiment to estimate the this probability.
-This immediately rules out chained Bell inequalities \cite{bc} used in \cite{Amp1}.

-Finally, we would like our inequality to be as simple as possible.
-This property is not a strict requirement but can make a big difference in the analysis of the protocol.

-Taking this all into account we choose two Bell inequalities as our candidates: a variant of magic square game \cite{magic_square} and tripartite Mermin inequality \cite{Mermin}.

-In the former Alice and Bob have three possible inputs $a=0,1,2$ and $b=0,1,2$ respectively.
-Each of them must return three bits denoted $A_0,A_1$ and $A_2$ for Alice and $B_0,B_1$ and $B_2$ for Bob.
-There is however an additional constraint that $A_2=A_0\oplus A_1$ and $B_2=B_0\oplus B_1\oplus 1$ which effectively reduces their outcomes to two bits.
-The parties win if $A_b=B_a$.
-Classical success probability for the unbiased version of this game is $\frac{8}{9}$ and using quantum resources allows to reach 1.

-In the tripartite Mermin inequality Alice, Bob and Charlie each receive one bit input $a,b$ and $c$ respectively.
-There is a promise that $a\oplus b\oplus c=0$.
+Taking this all into account we choose the tripartite Mermin inequality \cite{Mermin} as our candidate.
+In this scenario Alice, Bob and Charlie each receive one input bit, $a,b$ and $c$, respectively.
+There is a promise that $a\oplus b\oplus c=1$.
 Each of them also returns a single bit denoted $A,B$ and $C$.
 They win if $A\oplus B\oplus C=abc$.
-In the unbiased version of this game the classical success probability is $\frac{3}{4}$ and quantum mechanics again allows to reach 1.
+In the unbiased version of this game the classical success probability is $\frac{3}{4}$, and quantum mechanics allows to reach 1.